Skip to main content

 Issues: Immigration

-Tucson, AZ – Representative Adelita S. Grijalva released the following statement in response to the shooting which occurred in Minneapolis earlier today:
+Washington D.C. - Today, Representative Adelita S. Grijalva released the following statement in response to reports on the death of a Haitian asylum seeker at a federal immigration detention center in Florence, Arizona.

 Issues: Immigration